juandc/BancoBebe/README.md

 The deal is how to do this! :sweat_smile:

+## Frontend Architecture

+Tech and tools:

+- Express.js -> Server, DB logic, SSR and API
+- React -> (does it need explanation?)
+- Webpack + Babel -> ES6+ to JS in bundles
+- Webpack + loadable-components -> Code Splitting with ssr and no-ssr support

 ## Design System Principles

 All products (just one, by now 😅) should follow these simple rules: